 Great Math sites that embed into formatives include:

-🌟Desmos - you can embed their four function or scientific calculator at the top of a formative, or (Premium*) within an individual question!
+🌟Desmos - you can embed their four function, scientific, or graphing calculator at the top of a formative, or (Premium*) within an individual question!

 📌Great examples of Math formatives